communityinclusion/communityinclusion.org/src/pages/about/glossary.md

 <dt><strong>Early Intervention (EI)</strong>&nbsp;</dt>
 <dd>Services for children aged birth to 3 who have a disability.
 Covered in Part C of the&nbsp;<em>Individuals with Disabilities Education Act</em>.</dd>
 <dt><strong>Electronic and Information Technology Access Advisory Committee (EITAAC)</strong>&nbsp;</dt>
 <dd>A subcommittee of the federal&nbsp;<em>Access Board</em>&nbsp;that sets standards for ensuring that electronic and information technology devices are usable&nbsp;<em>(accessible)&nbsp;</em>by people with disabilities.
 EITAAC also provides training and technical assistance on these standards to both federal agencies and consumers.
-EITAAC is comprised of 26 organizations representing federal agencies, technology industries, and nonprofit agencies serving individuals with disabilities.</dd>
+EITAAC is composed of 26 organizations representing federal agencies, technology industries, and nonprofit agencies serving individuals with disabilities.</dd>
 <dt><strong>employment specialist, employment training specialist (ETS)</strong>&nbsp;</dt>
 <dd>A staff member who helps people with disabilities find jobs.
 Sometimes used interchangeably with&nbsp;<em>job coach</em>,&nbsp;<em>rehabilitation counselor, vocational counselor, rehabilitation counselor,&nbsp;</em>or&nbsp;<em>job developer.</em></dd>
 <dt><strong>enclave</strong>&nbsp;</dt>
 <dd>A model of&nbsp;<em>supported employment</em>&nbsp;where individuals with disabilities work in a group at a community business with ongoing support and possibly supervision provided by rehabilitation agency staff.
 These individuals might not be integrated with other employees of the company who do not have disabilities.</dd>
 <dt><strong>entitlement</strong>&nbsp;</dt>
 <dd>A legal right to services.
 Entitlement programs cannot restrict services based on funding constraints.</dd>
-<dt><strong>equal opportunity/Equal Employment Opportunity (EEO)</strong>&nbsp;</dt>
-<dd>Legal term and federal requirement that employers not discriminate (in hiring, firing, salary, promotion, and other terms and conditions of employment) based on factors unrelated to a person's ability to do the job, including race, color, religion, sex, national origin, and disability.</dd>
-<dt><strong>Equal Employment Opportunity Commission (EEOC)</strong><em>&nbsp;</em></dt>
-<dd>Federal agency that has oversight to ensure that people are not discriminated against based on factors unrelated to their qualifications for a job.</dd>
 <dt><strong>essential job functions</strong>&nbsp;</dt>
 <dd>The fundamental duties necessary to perform a particular job.
 Term used in the&nbsp;<em>Americans with Disabilities Act.</em></dd>
 <dt><strong>evaluation</strong>&nbsp;</dt>
-<dd>A test or assessment that gathers information about an individual&rsquo;s strengths, needs, and interests in order to determine the services they need to succeed.
+<dd>A test or assessment that gathers information about an individual&rsquo;s strengths, needs, and interests to determine the services they need to succeed.
 Evaluations are used to determine eligibility for&nbsp;<em>special education</em>,&nbsp;<em>vocational rehabilitation</em>, and other publicly-funded programs.
 See also&nbsp;<em>situational assessment</em>&nbsp;and&nbsp;<em>vocational evaluation.</em></dd>
 </dl>